histefanhere/geek-wars/README.md

 ## For players

 Thanks for choosing to play and participate in the official Geek NZ Milk Wars!
-There's a couple of things you should know before you go into it, including how to score points for your clan and geek etiquette.
+There's a couple of things you should know before you go into it, including how to score points for your clan, and geek etiquette.

 ### Capturing the other clan's treasure